Relic Veneration

 Sacred Treasures of the Church

 The Shrine of Our Lady of Guadalupe is blessed with a vast collection of authenticated sacred relics.
-In order to properly honor these holy saints, the Shrine makes our relics available for public veneration on their particular feast days.
+In order to properly honor these holy saints, the Shrine makes our relics available for public relic veneration on their particular feast days.

 Veneration Schedule

-17th – St. Patrick of Ireland
+17th – St. Patrick

 19th – Clothing of St. Joseph